amiteshsethi/VELA/README.md

 _________________________________VELA ___________________________________________________

-                (name inspired from the the star constillation vla )
+                (name inspired from the the star constillation vela itself)

 Vela is a Movies App created using the very Powerfull JavaScript library REACT and along with REDUX , REACT-REDUX and deployed usig NETLIFY - [https://velabyamitesh.netlify.app/]